-Credits earned for developmental courses are not counted in grade point computations toward graduation nor in determining sophomore status,
+Credits earned for developmental courses are not counted in grade point computations toward graduation nor in determining sophomore status, but are applicable in determining full-time or part-time status.

 HONOR ROLL AND DEAN'S LIST

 The name of every student who has a cumulative grade point average of 3.50 or higher and who has earned a minimum of 30 quarter hours of credit at the College is placed on the Honor Roll.